shakkirptb/mango/README.md

 # Mango Aliyan
-easy to use mongodb librabry using mongo driver module
+easy to use mongodb librabry using mongo driver module.

+** callback will be replaced with async/promices soon.

 <h2>Install</h2>